Starcounter/Docs/guides/working-with-starcounter/unload-reload/README.md

 ### Renaming Columns

-There is no built in way to rename columns in DB Browser.
-The method is instead to create a new column with the new name, copy the data into that column, and delete or exclude the old column from the metadata.
-For example, if the database schema looks like this:
+Renaming columns is relatively easy in DB Browser.
+Consider the case where the goal is to rename the column `FirstName` to `Name` in the following model:

 ```cs
 [Database]